skimberk/kiln-controller/README.md

 ### Installing OS

-1. Downloaded and unzipped Raspberry Pi OS (32-bit) Lite (kernal version 4.19) from here https://www.raspberrypi.org/downloads/raspberry-pi-os/
+1. Downloaded and unzipped Raspberry Pi OS (32-bit) Lite (kernel version 4.19) from here https://www.raspberrypi.org/downloads/raspberry-pi-os/
 2. Flashed image to SD card using Etcher (the application is called balenaEtcher)
 3. Removed and reinserted SD card then followed this tutorial to make it SSH-able via USB: https://desertbot.io/blog/ssh-into-pi-zero-over-usb (the `ssh-keygen` step didn't work, so I skipped right to SSH-ing which seemed to be ok)
 4. Installed vim with `sudo apt-get install vim`